raghav0818/SUTD-CALENDAR-BOT/README.md

 🐞 Troubleshooting

+Issue

+Solution

-Mac Users (Safari Error): If using Safari, you must enable automation permissions once:
+Mac Users (Safari Error)

-Open Safari > Settings > Advanced.

-Check "Show Develop menu in menu bar".

-Click Develop in the top menu bar > Allow Remote Automation.
+Open Safari > Settings > Advanced > Check "Show Develop menu" > Click Develop > Check Allow Remote Automation.

+"Browser closed unexpectedly"

-"Browser window closed unexpectedly": Do not close the browser manually while it is navigating.
+Do not close the browser manually while it is navigating.
 Wait for the bot to close it.

-"Cannot write to file": Ensure SUTD_Calendar.ics is not currently open in another program.
+"Cannot write to file"

+Ensure SUTD_Calendar.ics is not currently open in another program.

+Crashes

-Check the Logs: If the app crashes, check sutd_bot.log in the same folder for detailed error messages.
+Check sutd_bot.log in the same folder for detailed error messages.

 📄 License